-If Clemson wants any part of the the conversation for the BCS national title game, it better hope that Saturday was its 2013 version of Clemsoning.
+If Clemson wants any part of the the conversation for the BCS national championship, it better hope that Saturday was its 2013 version of Clemsoning.

 The Tigers struggled mightily at home against Boston College for the first three quarters before finally pulling away to win 24-14 a week before its showdown with Florida State.

 If Clemson was looking ahead to the game against the Seminoles, it's not terribly surprising.
 The matchup just determines control of the ACC, keeps the winner in the national title picture and may determine the Heisman fates of quarterbacks Tajh Boyd and Jameis Winston.
 So, no pressure or anything.

 But man, did Clemson sweat.
 Clemsoning, a word we talked about after its week one win against Georgia, is when a team underperforms and loses against a weaker opponent, something that the Tigers have gotten very good at.
 Hence the name.

 Boston College fit that bill as a team entering Clemson simply looking to be bowl eligible.
 But big plays -- a 38 yard touchdown run by Myles Willis and a 69 yard touchdown pass from Chase Rettig to Alex Amidon -- had the Eagles in front, and the possibility of a monstrous letdown upset alive.

 That was dashed with a Rettig fumble.
 After Boyd ran in from six yards out to give Clemson the lead, Vic Beasley scampered into the end zone after recovering that fumble.
 Game over.
 Threat of a massive Clemsoning over.
 And the matchup between two undefeated top six teams is intact.